Sofirn Q8 Flashlight Review

 • Good throw, too!

-• UI is extremely versatile and programmable
+• User interface is extremely versatile and programmable

 • Good build quality